ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

 For the para-z scores, will need to extract amino acid position from VEP output as well.
 Then look up the gene in question in para-z score folder, and using the position identify the para-z score.
 From my understanding, the para-z score is the same across aligned amino acids in the same gene family.
 Therefore, we could use a cut-off threshold to further improve our confidence in calling variants pathogenic etc. We could also then calculate ROC curves by altering the cut-off to see how that affects sensitivity/PPV.

+#### Ohnologs
+The "2R"" hypothesis states that some 500 million years ago, early vertebrates went through 2 rounds of whole genome duplication (WGD)[@Ohno1968].
+Paralogues that arose from this WGD are known as ohnologs.